 Art collections in the museum also include artworks from the Gothic, Baroque, Renaissance, the time of Goethe, and the nineteenth and twentieth-century collections.

 See Related: Best Things to Do in Wolfsburg, Germany

 The Kunstsammlung Nordrhein-Westfalen, in general, is the German Federal State of North Rhine-Westphalia’s art collection situated in Ständehausstraße 1, 40217 Düsseldorf, Germany.
 Three venues were mapped in different geographical positions—the K20 at Grabbeplatz, the K21 at Standehaus, and the Schmela Haus.

 This particular arm of the Kunstsammlung Nordrhein-Westfalen has become the second major pillar of the modern and contemporary art collection.
 The structure which houses the Ständehaus in Düsseldorf was raised in the years between 1876 to 1800.

 It came in the Renaissance style, designed by Julius Raschdorff.
-The Provincial Diet of the Prussian province of the Rhineland was the occupier of the building for so many years after its erection.
-From 1949 and 1988, the Parliament of the Federal State of North Rhine-Westphalia took over the residence.
+The Provincial Diet of the Prussian province of the Rhineland was the occupier of the building for many years after its erection.
+From 1949 to 1988, the Parliament of the Federal State of North Rhine-Westphalia took over the residence.

 Fourteen years after the Parliament relocated from the building, the structure was reconstructed for three years based on a design by the architects Kiessler+Partner of Munich.
 After the reconstruction to resemble a contemporary museum, the K21 museum took over the residence.